Anti-allergy duvets and pillows - the myth!

 - Humidity control - Down provides excellent temperature regulation, quickly warming up while you sleep and quickly decreasing in humidity when aired.

-- Washable - The majority of down and feather duvets and pillows are washable.
+- Easily washable - The majority of down and feather duvets and pillows are washable.

 The NOMITE mark is an anti-allergen standard that indicates that a product is suitable for house dust mite allergy sufferers.
 NOMITE® certified down and feather bedding also use down and feather proof fabric ticking, which also acts as a ‘barrier’ to the dust mite.